 Take the example of 4 members of a household: A, B, C and D.

 Household member A is what is called a high-risk contact (direct contact with a person who tested positive for COVID-19).

-Household member B, C and D are not direct contacts so do not need to be tested but need to isolate for the same period as household member A, until household member A returns a negative test result.
+Household member B, C and D are not direct contacts so do not need to be tested but need to isolate along with household member A, until household member A returns a negative test result.
 If household member A goes on to test positive, household members B, C and D must continue to isolate.